How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Generate a legally proper Installment Promissory Note for South Carolina that covers all required terms under South Carolina promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Installment Promissory Note as a professional PDF.

 South Carolina law governs promissory notes with specific usury limits and enforcement rules that safeguards both lending party and debtor.
-The usury limit in South Carolina is 8.75% or Federal Reserve rate plus 4%.
-Lenders have 3 years to file suit to collect on a promissory note in South Carolina.
+The usury limit in South Carolina is No general usury cap for private one-time lenders; a lender regularly in the business of making consumer loans is capped at 12% unless licensed as a supervised lender.
+8.75% legal rate absent a written agreement..
+Lenders have 6 years to file suit to collect on a promissory note in South Carolina.
 South Carolina law requires 4 specific elements in a valid promissory note.

 South Carolina Promissory Note Requirements